Strings in Python

 String Traversing

-Since strings are sequences of characters, you can traverse each character using a for
+Since strings are sequences of characters, you can traverse each character using a for loop.

 Example:

-- This code demonstrates how to loop through each character in a string and print its index.
+Character 'v' has an index value of 3- This code demonstrates how to loop through each character in a string and print its index.

 String Methods in Python